SystemsApproach/private5g/radio.rst

 difference is rooted in each system’s fundamental assumption about
-utilization: Wi-Fi assumes a lightly loaded network (and hence optimistically transmits when the wireless link is idle and backs off if contention is detected), while 4G and 5G networks assume (and strive for) high utilization (and hence explicitly assign different users to different “shares” of the available radio spectrum).
+utilization: Wi-Fi assumes a lightly loaded network (and hence optimistically transmits when the wireless link is idle and backs off if contention is detected), while 5G assumes (and strives for) high utilization (and hence explicitly assign different users to different “shares” of the available radio spectrum).

-The fact that 4G and 5G networks control spectrum allocation carefully is central to their ability to deliver guarantees of bandwidth and latency more predictably than Wi-Fi.
-This in turn is why there is so much interest in using 5G in particular for mission-critical applications.
+The fact that 5G controls spectrum allocation carefully is central to its ability to deliver guarantees of bandwidth and latency more predictably than Wi-Fi.
+This in turn is why there is so much interest in using 5G for mission-critical applications.

 We start by giving a short primer on radio transmission as a way of laying a foundation for understanding the rest of the 5G architecture.